splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 **Note:** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.

 ~> **WARNING** This resource implements a part of a workflow.
-You must use it with one of either `signalfx_aws_integration`.
+You must use it with `signalfx_aws_integration`.
 Check with SignalFx support for your realm's AWS account id.

 ## Example Usage